Andy is the owner and founder of Fiddleback Forge.

 He designs, makes, and finishes every detail of every handmade knife that Fiddleback Forge sells.

-Fiddleback Forge was started by Andy Roy in his garage in 2007.
-What began as a passion project quickly graduated to a real business in May of 2009 when Andy was laid off from his job as an antenna engineer.
-With his new basement shop, he began turning out 6 knives per week and was able to make ends meet without returning to the corporate grind.
-Now, it was whole other type of grind he was after.
+Fiddleback Forge has been producing American-made knives since 2007, when Andy Roy began his work in his garage.
+What began as a passion project quickly became a full-time business in May 2009, after Andy was laid off from his job as an antenna engineer.
+With his new basement shop, he began producing six knives per week, which allowed him to make ends meet without returning to the corporate grind.
+Now, it was a whole other type of grind he was after.

-More than a decade after Andy's first knife was made in his garage from a file and some leftover hickory wood for the handle, Fiddleback Forge was booming.
-It was housed in a large, professional shop with several full-time employees & apprentices.
-The operation had successfully created tens of thousands of beautiful handmade knives.
-In addition to the beloved handmade models, there's been countless Mid-Tech Production Field Knives made there as well.
+More than a decade after Andy made his first knife from a file and leftover hickory wood for the handle, Fiddleback Forge was booming.
+The shop had expanded into a large professional facility with several full-time employees and apprentices, producing tens of thousands of handcrafted knives.
+In addition to their beloved handmade models, the shop has produced countless Mid-Tech Production Field Knives.

 In 2019, Andy met with long time friends James and Kay Poplin.
 James and Kay were the owners of Pop's Knife Supply and after 40 years in the knife business, they were looking to retire and sell the accomplished knife supply business.
 Andy then partnered with three other knife makers.
 The team bought Pop's Knife Supply.

-In 2023, Andy accepted a payout agreement from the other partners at Pop's and stepped down from his daily role at Pop's Knife Supply.
-After helping to secure James & Kay Poplin's legacy, Andy returned to knife making full time.
-Now well into Andy's second decade at the grinder, Fiddleback Forge's knives are better than ever!
+In 2023, Andy accepted a payout from the other partners at Pop’s Knife Supply and stepped down from daily operations.
+After helping secure the Poplins’ legacy, he returned to full-time knife-making.
+Now well into his second decade at the grinder, Fiddleback Forge’s knives are better than ever.

 Fiddleback Forge continues to focus on what matters; making great knives.
 This is what Andy had to say about the focus of Fiddleback Forge's products: